alejandrodominguezt/Datos_Masivos/Evaluaciones/README.md

 # Evaluation 1
 **Domínguez Tabardillo David Alejandro - 15211698**

- **Soto Pino Saúl - 1521____**
+ **Soto Pino Saúl - 15211705**

-### INSTRUCCIONES
+### INSTRUCCIONS

-Dada una matriz cuadrada, calcule la diferencia absoluta entre las sumas de sus diagonales.
+Given a square matrix, calculate the absolute difference between the sums of your diagonals.
-Por ejemplo, la matriz cuadrada se muestra a continuación:
+For example, the square matrix is ​​shown below:

 **arr** [[11, 2, 4],[4, 5, 6], [10, 8, -12]]